Clubs, societies and student groups

-Becoming a Student Ambassador on campus is a great opportunity.
+Becoming a student ambassador on campus is a great opportunity.
 It enables you to gain experiences in talking to audiences such as students, parents and careers teachers about life at La Trobe.
-You'll have regular briefings and a 2-day training conference.
-You will also participate in many events both on and off-campus, like Open Day and Careers Day Out.
+You'll have regular briefings and a two-day training conference.
+You will also participate in many events both on- and off-campus, like Open Day and Careers Day Out.

 Sharpen your academic skills as you assist other students.
 PLAs are experienced and successful students who assist other students with their studies and use of the library.

-Develop leadership and communication skills by assisting the School Partnership Program to work collaboratively with secondary schools in our region.
+Develop leadership and communication skills by assisting the Educational Partnerships Program to work collaboratively with secondary schools in our region.

 La Trobe Excellence Academy

-Recognising 'All Kinds of Clever', our Excellence Academy provides support and opportunities that expand current study and employment advantages to outstanding students:
+Our Excellence Academy provides support and opportunities that expand current study and employment advantages to outstanding students.
+It rewards:

 - academic achievement